elansparsons/gitEdgeEffects/README.md

 Relevant visualizations are included with their data type/s.

 A writeup is available at [esparsons.com](http://www.esparsons.com/abiotic-edge-effects/).
+Academic paper forthcoming.